MutableSecurity/website/docs/developers/releasing-a-new-version.md

 sidebar_position: 9
 ---

-# Publishing a New Release
+# Releasing a New Version

 1. Follow the first steps from [Using Git and GitHub to Contribute](using-git-and-github-to-contribute.md), where the issue is named "vX.Y.Z Version Release".
 2. Increase the version number inside `pyproject.toml`.